Oracle Analytics Cloud (OAC) may now be provisioned within a Virtual Cloud network (VCN) with a private IP address.

 The following diagram depicts the prerequisites required.
 These components are in place after provisioning OAC.

 The process in this post creates a new security list with a rule that opens the https port 443 for access using the OAC URL.
 The topology is shown below.
-Note: This post assumes a public subnet in the same VCN with a Windows compute instance for browser access to OAC.
-Describing how to provision the Windows instance is outside the scope of this post.

 A security list acts as a virtual firewall for an instance, with ingress and egress rules that specify the types of traffic allowed in and out.
 This post provisions a new security list with an ingress rule allowing TCP traffic destined to port 443 from a public subnet in the same VCN.